amanhsn/AI-IDPS/README.md

 - Detect both known and unknown cyber intrusions in real-time.
 - Use AI/ML models to identify anomalies and malicious behavior.
 - Automatically respond to threats with alerting and mitigation actions.
-- Be modular, open-source, and easy to integrate.
+- Be modular, open-source, and easy to integrate